 City Lit Writing endeavours to create a safe and welcoming space for all and we strongly support the use of content notes in our classes.
 This means that learners are encouraged to make their tutor and classmates aware in advance if any writing they wish to share contains material that may be deemed sensitive.
 If you are unsure about what might constitute sensitive content, please ask your tutor for further clarification and read our expectations for participating in writing courses at City Lit.

 Are there any other costs?
 Is there anything I need to bring?

 It is useful to have a pen and paper to hand and to complete all the recommended audio and visual checks on your computer.

 When I've finished, what course can I do next?

-City Lit offers a range of courses for poets including Create your first poetry collection, Poetry in the Making and Advanced Poetry Workshop.
+City Lit offers a range of courses for poets including Create your first poetry collection and Advanced Poetry Workshop.

 All students are invited to join us at Late Lines, our regular performance night for City Lit writers.
 Students are also encouraged to submit their work to Between the Lines, our annual anthology of creative writing.
 For the latest news, courses and events, stay in touch with the Department on Facebook and Twitter.